top of page

 Over the summer of 2013, I witnessed the decline of my beautiful 90-year-old grandmother when old age and dementia claimed her body and mind.
 I remember the weeks and months I spent the year before she died, focused on putting a website together and signing up for perpetual how-to online courses, all while trying to keep up with the latest daily online trends from my army of entrepreneur friends.
 I always felt behind on everything and maybe even a tad uninterested in all of it.

-I forget to remember that if I died the next day, no one would rush into my home with an urgency to turn my computer on and hit the publish button.
+I forgot to remember that if I died the next day, no one would rush into my home with an urgency to turn my computer on and hit the publish button.
 The love and matter and meaning and memory lingering in their hearts for me wouldn’t be of any unfinished course I’d been taking or what homework wasn’t handed in yet.

 Instead, they might linger over my bite marks in a cookie left on a counter or my sneakers by the treadmill where I last left them, thinking there would be another run.
 Or perhaps smile at a sofa cushion where the imprint of my body was still visible or wonder the meaning behind my belongings and why I saved things.
 They would pause at my son’s childhood drawings that I proudly taped to the walls and doors of my home or find my food in the fridge and wonder what recipes I had in mind when I bought it.
 And they would lie on my bed with strands of hair still on my pillow and wonder what I dreamt about the night before my last day came.
 Or maybe be curious about who the last person was to hear me say, “I love you.”